mfdooom/ThreadlessInject-rs/README.md

 # ThreadlessInject-rs

 A rust implementation of [ThreadlessInject](https://github.com/CCob/ThreadlessInject/).
 This implementation uses [Dinvoke_rs](https://github.com/Kudaes/DInvoke_rs/) to call the NTAPI functions directly rather than going through the Windows API.
+Additionally this implementation supports remote module enumeration, so the target DLL does not need to be a KnownDLL.
 I wanted build this to get more familiar with the Rust programming language and function hooking.

 # About